Constraint

 Indicates that the specified role/profile for the given cloud should be used.

 Note: Only valid for clouds which support instance roles.
-Currently only for AWS with instance profiles.
+Currently only for AWS with instance profiles and (starting with Juju 3.6) for Azure with managed identities.

 instance-type